HorizonRobotics/alf/docs/knowledge_base.md

 Case 3 is probably very rare, but documenting here just in case.

-For off policy training, we plan to include the very first TimeStep of each unroll in the replay buffer and use them for training.
-No steps will be discarded.
+In ALF, some RL algorithm which only process rollout experience once (e.g. PPO, IMPALA) is implemented as an off policy training which retrieves the experience from a replay buffer.
+In order to make sure the first step from the rollout is used, the length of the replay buffer should be `unroll_length + 1`.